systemd Coredump Handling

 2. At the same time it will turn off coredump handling in the kernel by writing |/bin/false into /proc/sys/kernel/core_pattern (also known as the “kernel.core_pattern sysctl”; see core(5) for details).
 This means that coredumps are not actually processed.
 (The Linux kernel sets the pattern to core by default, so that coredumps are written to the current working directory of the crashing process.)

-Net effect: after PID1 has started and performed this setup coredumps are disabled, but by means of the the kernel.core_pattern sysctl rather than by size limit.
+Net effect: after PID1 has started and performed this setup coredumps are disabled, but by means of the kernel.core_pattern sysctl rather than by size limit.
 This is generally preferable, since the pattern can be updated trivially at the right time to enable coredumping once the system is ready, taking comprehensive effect on all userspace.
 (Or to say this differently: disabling coredumps via the size limit is problematic, since it cannot easily be undone without iterating through all already running processes once the system is ready for coredump handling.)

 Processing of core dumps may be enabled at the appropriate time by updating the kernel.core_pattern sysctl.
 Only coredumps that happen later will be processed.